Based on the feedback from the users, we hereby provide a list of FAQs to help our users to understand the Redundancy Payment Calculator better.

 Yes!
-You can download the free redundancy calculator in Excel from this link.
+You can download the redundancy calculator in Excel for your personal use from this link.
 You need to enable macros in order to use the Excel redundancy calculator.

 Yes!
 Your information is protected with our SSL certificate.